EDUCATION

 (f) Providing transportation to and from approved school activities as may be approved by the rules of the state board of education.

-(5) The state’s share of the transportation support program shall be fifty percent (50%) of reimbursable transportation costs of the district incurred during the immediately preceding state fiscal year, except for the cost of state department of education training and fee assessments and bus depreciation and maintenance, for which the state’s share shall be eighty-five percent (85%) of such costs.
-For school districts that contract for pupil transportation services, the state’s share shall be the average state share of costs for district-run operations, based on the statewide total of such costs.
-Provided however, that the reimbursable costs for any school district shall not exceed one hundred three percent (103%) of the statewide average reimbursable cost per mile or the state average reimbursable cost per student rider, whichever is more advantageous to the school district.
-If a school district’s costs exceed the one hundred three percent (103%) limit when computed by the more advantageous of the two (2) methods, that school district shall be reimbursed at the appropriate percentage designated by this subsection, multiplied by the maximum limit for whichever method is more favorable to the school district.
-A school district may appeal the application of the one hundred three percent (103%) limit on reimbursable costs to the state board of education, which may establish for that district a new percentile limit for reimbursable costs compared to the statewide average, which is higher than one hundred three percent (103%).
-In doing so, the state board of education may set a new limit that is greater than one hundred three percent (103%), but is less than the percentile limit requested by the school district.
-However, the percentage increase in the one hundred three percent (103%) cap shall not exceed the percentage of the district’s bus runs that qualify as a hardship bus run, pursuant to this subsection.
+(5) The state’s share of the transportation support program shall be fifty percent (50%) of reimbursable transportation costs incurred by the authorized transportation operation during the immediately preceding state fiscal year, except for the cost of state department of education training and fee assessments and bus depreciation and maintenance, for which the state’s share shall be eighty-five percent (85%) of such costs.
+The state’s share for authorized transportation operations that contract for pupil transportation services shall be the average state share of costs for authorized transportation operations that are school district-run operations, based on the statewide total of such costs.
+Provided however, that the reimbursable costs for any authorized transportation operation shall not exceed one hundred three percent (103%) of the statewide average reimbursable cost per mile or the statewide average reimbursable cost per student rider, whichever is more advantageous to the authorized transportation provider.
+If an authorized transportation operation’s costs exceed the one hundred three percent (103%) limit when computed by the more advantageous of the two (2) methods, that authorized transportation operation shall be reimbursed at the appropriate percentage designated by this subsection, multiplied by the maximum limit for whichever method is more favorable to the authorized transportation operation.
+An authorized transportation operation may appeal the application of the one hundred three percent (103%) limit on reimbursable costs to the state board of education, which may establish for that authorized transportation operation a new percentile limit for reimbursable costs compared to the statewide average, which is higher than one hundred three percent (103%).
+In doing so, the state board of education may set a new limit that is greater than one hundred three percent (103%), but is less than the percentile limit requested by the authorized transportation operation.
+However, the percentage increase in the one hundred three percent (103%) cap shall not exceed the percentage of the authorized transportation operation’s bus runs that qualify as a hardship bus run, pursuant to this subsection.
 Any costs above the new level established by the state board of education shall not be reimbursed.
 Such a change shall only be granted by the state board of education for hardship bus runs.
 To qualify as a hardship bus run, such bus run shall meet at least two (2) of the following criteria:

 (a) The number of student riders per mile is less than fifty percent (50%) of the statewide average number of student riders per mile;